iMi-digital/imi_template_filter/README.md

 How to Use
 ----------

-Rename templates to be displayed for specific user groups to `mod_mytemplate.Usergroupname.html5`.
+In user group settings you can choose the templates to be displayed in the new section "Template Mounts."
 The currently selected template is always displayed.
 Admins see all templates.